Stop Wasting Notes! Organize Them Digitally Using The KJ Method Affinity Diagram

 What Is The KJ Method Affinity Diagram?

 The KJ Diagram (Affinity Model) is traditionally a groupthink method.
-It typically involves:

 This is often executed on post-it notes and a whiteboard or wall, but you can also use a digital version on Sheets or Excel.